 Several years went by and now I just know I am trans, I have excepted that I have always known but I did not have the words for it until I was 25 or 26.
 If I could would I go back and start my transition earlier?
 If you asked me that by mid 2017 I would have said yes without thinking about it.
 If I could would I pop a pill to make me cis?
 If you asked me that up until mid 2018 I would have said yes.
-I am who I am, because of who I am, all of my life experiences have made me into the strong woman I am today.
+My answer would be different now because I am who I am, because of who I am, all of my life experiences have made me into the strong woman I am today.

 I now know that LGBTQ2S+ stands for Lesbian, Gay, Bisexual, Trans, Questioning, 2 Spirit, and everyone else who did not make the cut.
 I use the term Queer as it is more inclusive and does not leave anyone out.
 I use Queer because my sexual orientation did not make the cut, there is no room for P in that alphabet for Poly-sexual.